joegreene/Spring-2014-CS-Lab--SI-/Week 10/README.md

 ### Practice Assignments
 1. Try to print out a diamond and  using the same techniques as we did for printing a square and triangle.
 HINT: There is a more optimized way than splitting the diamond in half.
-2. Using the same logic from the Tic-Tac-Toe game we made, try to make a Connect-Four game.
-3. Conditional Ping-Pong (dear lawd)

 ### Extra Challenges
 TBD